-You are a system administrator for a large Unix system with many users, and a user reports to you that they have found the following file in their bin directory (/home/<user>/bin), which is on their PATH.
-The file is named ls, has the permissions rwxr-xr-x, and the user swears that they didn't put it there.
+You are a system administrator for a large Unix system with many users.
+A user has reported to you that they have found the following file in their bin directory (/home/<user>/bin), which is on their PATH.
+The file is named ls and has the permissions rwxr-xr-x.
+The user swears that they didn't put it there.
 Its contents are: